BWootBIJC/BWootBIJC/README.md

 - 👀 I’m interested in coding, gaming, and playing music
 - 💻 I am a Full Stack Software Engineer based in Chattanooga, TN
 - 🌱 Always learning new technologies
-- 📱 Favorite stack to work with...
-C#/.NET Core w/EF, React and Tailwind
+- 📱 Stack...
+C#/.NET Core, React in TypeScript
 - 📧 For contracting, please contact me at bryant.wooters@gmail.com.